What you will learn

-The New Zealand Diploma in Ambulance Practice (Level 5) is a one year distance programme with onsite block courses and is designed for students who hold a first responder or PHEC qualification.
-Students will need to provide a letter of support confirming their access to clinical placements, including on a front-line emergency ambulance.
+The New Zealand Diploma in Ambulance Practice (Level 5) is a one-year equivalent distance programme held over 18months with onsite block courses and is designed for students who hold the First Responder NZCEC qualification.
+Students must already hold a position as a First Responder and will need to provide a letter of support confirming their access to clinical placements, including on a front-line emergency ambulance.

 - Apply functional knowledge of anatomy, physiology, and pathophysiology for a range of commonly seen medical and trauma conditions in order to improve patient outcomes in an ambulance context